- Home

 The International Standard Industrial Classification of All Economic Activities (ISIC) is the classification system of global reference managed by the United Nations Statistics Division.
 Since its introduction in 1948, most countries in the world have adopted ISIC as their national classification system, sometimes with adaptations to account for country-specific factors.
 ISIC is therefore a key tool for comparing economic data across countries.
 ISIC is a hierarchical classification system of four levels, ranging from the broadest "sections" to more specific "classes".

-Sections: 22 sections represented by the English letters A to V. This is the broadest categorization in ISIC.
-For example, the letter H represents "transportation and storage".
+Sections: 22 sections represented by the English letters A to V. This is the broadest categorization in ISIC Rev. 5.
+For example, the letter H represents "Transportation and storage".

 Divisions: 87 divisions represented by two-digit numeric codes.
-E.g., code 50 represents "Water transport".
+For example, code 50 represents "Water transport".

 Groups: 258 groups represented by three-digit codes.
-E.g., code 501 represents "sea and coastal water transport.
+For example, code 501 represents "Sea and coastal water transport".

 Classes: 463 classes represented by four-digit codes.
-This is the most specific classification in the ISIC system.
-E.g. code 5011 represents "sea and coastal passenger water transport".
+This is the most specific classification in ISIC Rev. 5.
+E.g. code 5011 represents "Sea and coastal passenger water transport".

 Section | Title | Divisions | Groups | Classes |